-What Is A Certified B Corporation?
+What is a Certified B Corporation?
 Navigating the World of Certified B Corporation

 By understanding the world of B Corps, businesses can learn how to incorporate responsible practices, contribute positively to society and the environment, and join a global community of like-minded organizations.